qvdm/PasswordThing/docs/hardware.md

 *PT-U circuit diagram*

-The model A is the same, excpet that it uses a smaller board (sometimes called 'beetle' by online vendors.
+The circuit for the model A is the same, excpet that it uses a smaller board (sometimes called 'beetle' by online vendors.
 The connector is USB-A of course.

 Note  that you would typically not wire in an OLED display for a model A (although it is supported).
 The buttons are connected to D9, D8 and D7 as opposed to D9, D10, D11 in the  model U.  Finally, the model A board has a build-in LED on D6, so no need to connect an external one.

 # Compliling